-All allegations of reportable conduct must be referred to the MACS Employee Relations Unit as soon as a Principal or a member of the Leadership Team, or Regional General Manager (as applicable) becomes aware of it.
-For further support and advice regarding reporting conduct at St Augustine's under the Reportable Conduct Scheme, contact the MACS Employee Relations Unit on 03 9267 0431 or ceoir@macs.vic.edu.au.
+All allegations of reportable conduct must be referred to the MACS Safeguarding and Standards Team as soon as a Principal or a member of the Leadership Team, or Regional General Manager (as applicable) becomes aware of it.
+For further support and advice regarding reporting conduct at St Augustine's under the Reportable Conduct Scheme, contact the MACS Safeguarding and Standards Team on 03 9267 0228 or rcs@macs.vic.edu.au.